CFD trading is regulated by FCA in the UK. We have discussed the pros and cons of choosing different CFD trading platfoms in the UK

 CFD trading can be done online from anywhere through PC, tablet, and smartphone.
 Traders only need an electronic device, internet connection, and a trading platform to place trade orders.

 Some CFD brokers use their proprietary trading platforms designed by themselves to allow CFD trading.
 However, most of the CFD brokers in the UK support third-party trading platforms that are quite popular among CFD traders globally.
-Following are the most popular and best CFD trading platforms in the UK.
+The following are the most popular and best CFD trading platforms in the UK.

 MetaTrader 4 or MT4 is the most popular CFD trading platform.
 It was launched in 2005 by MetaQoutes Software Corporation which is a Cyprus-based company.
 It is the oldest CFD trading platform that is still used by a large number of forex and CFD traders worldwide.